-According to the Radiant Panel Association, cross-linking is: "a three dimensional molecular bond created within the structure of the plastic which dramatically improves a large number of properties such as heat deformation, abrasion, chemical and stress crack resistance.
+According to the Radiant Panel Association, cross-linking is: "a three-dimensional molecular bond created within the structure of the plastic which dramatically improves many properties such as heat deformation, abrasion, chemical and stress crack resistance.
 Impact and tensile strength are increased, shrinkage decreased and low temperature properties improved.
 Cross-linked tubes also have a shape memory which only requires the addition of heat to return it to its original shape when kinked".

 There are three types of cross-linking: electron, peroxide, and silane.
-Radiant Floor Company's 7/8" PEX tubing is cross-linked with the electron process.
-It's the cleanest, most environmentally friendly of the three methods.
-If you're interested in a more detailed technical explanation of the various cross-linking processes, try this link:
+Radiant Floor Company's 7/8" PEX tubing is cross-linked with the silane process.